Alex-efst/Soflekeyboard-Alex-blog/README.md

 ## Problems Encounter
 * Reverse placement of switch sockets
  * Thought it wouldn't let you get it wrong but no, it obstructes the switch hole to attach itself on PCB
-* Reverse placement of one of the rotatary encoders
+* Reverse placement of one of the rotatary encoders (bottom side)
  * Wasn't pay attention for 1min and wasted 2 days + 2€ for new encoder
 * Short diodes to socket
  * it kept spamming "e" on one of the boards, so I found E on the [keymap](https://config.qmk.fm/#/sofle/rev1/LAYOUT) and saw my bad joint)
 * 2 Diodes with reverse polarity
-*
+* Short on MCU, very fun reading schematics /s
 *
 *